vanhoangkha/CCNA_Course_Notes/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you find any errors, have suggestions for improvements, or want to add supplementary content:
+If you find any errors or have suggestions for improvements:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/improvement`)